Where to Buy a Pellet Heater in Hobart

 Details: 108 Gormanston Rd, Moonah TAS 7009 | Phone: 03 6273 7644

 When it comes to buying a pellet heater in Hobart, this is my top pick.
-PFTas isn’t some fly-by-night operation – they’ve been in the pellet heater game for over 15 years and have built their reputation the hard way, one satisfied customer at a time.
+Pellet Fires Tasmania (PFTas) isn’t some fly-by-night operation – they’ve been in the pellet heater game for over 15 years and have built their reputation the hard way, one satisfied customer at a time.

-From budget-conscious buyers to those wanting premium European engineering, PFTas covers all bases.
-Their staff actually understand the technology they’re selling, their pricing is fair, and their after-sales support is second to none in Tasmania.
+So, yeah, I can’t recommend Pellet Fires Tasmania enough.
+They’ve got budget pellet heaters to high-end European models.
+Their staff actually understand the stuff they’re selling, their pricing is fair, and their after-sales support is second to none in Tasmania.
 Read my Pellet Fires Tasmania review if you’d like more information.

 Hunts Heating – Premium Italian Style